finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 Alexa needs access to the temperature data for her to voice it back.
 An option would be to expose the Pi to the web for Alexa to access the data directly but that would involve running a web-server on the Pi and a lot of modified router configuration to expose the Pi to the public internet.

-Instead, I realised that a public git repository could work as a novel place to store this data.
+Instead, I went for a public git repository as a novel place to store the temperature data.
 Every time a temperature recording is made, the data can be committed to a repository and pushed to GitHub, then Alexa would be able to fetch the most recent recording from the raw content of the data file.
-It would also offer a full history of every temperature recording with delta compression for free.
+It would also offer a safe backup of every temperature recording with delta compression for free.

 Of course, open-sourcing my room temperature data could pose a security risk.
 It may be possible to infer when I am in the room or not from the data, and perhaps this could be used for malicious purposes...?